 - Message extensions can allow searchers to easily send a text message to your organization if your organization is able to respond effectively to text messages.

 How to Track Google Ad Results and Google Grant Results

 Now that you have set up your Google Ads account, you will want to continually improve it in order to get better results.
 In order to know if you are improving things, you first need to have a baseline.
 You should look intently at the information in Google Ads and in Google Analytics and make sure that clicks from ads and website traffic continues to be high or improve over time.
 However, even more important is for you to focus on conversions.

 You should set up conversion goals for any action that you want to track such as phone calls driven by ads, contact form submissions, donations, etc. Conversions should be segmented out by type so you have more granular data.
 Conversions are probably the most important metric to focus on to ensure your Google Ads account and your campaigns are achieving your organization’s goals.

 How To Get Your Website Ready for Google Ads

 Just as important as setting up your Google Ads account well, you should also look over your website and make sure that it is set up.
 This will lead to better results for your Google Ads accounts and your Google Ad Grants ad allocation.
-Google Grants only permits you to run ads that have a Quality Score of 2 or higher and having additional content or better written pages can lead to better Quality Scores for ads.
+Google Grants only permit you to run ads that have a Quality Score of 2 or higher and having additional content or better-written pages can lead to better Quality Scores for ads.

-Ensure your website is user friendly and easy to use.
-It is important that it work well and load fast on mobile devices.
-You should also strive to make sure it has a significant amount of content and that webpages on it are focused on one specific topics.
+Ensure your website is user-friendly and easy to use.
+It is important that it works well and loads fast on mobile devices.
+You should also strive to make sure it has a significant amount of content and that web pages on it are focused on one specific topic.
 Adding additional website pages and blog posts will often help attract visitors to your site.
 It should have several authoritative and detailed pages that will be useful or informative to readers.